 The SLU ID has many functions including access to campus residential areas, the library, the Simon Recreation Center, and use in dining facilities.
-Each student is issued a SLU ID card during their first semester at the University and is expected to carry it on with them at all times while on campus.
+Each Student is issued a SLU ID card during their first semester at the University and is expected to carry it on with them at all times while on campus.
 Students are required to swipe their SLU ID cards each time they enter a residence hall or Marchetti Towers.
 Students not in possession of their ID card need to check in at the front desk and will be recorded as a "lockout".
 Students who have misplaced their ID may have their authorization verified in other manners but may be asked to wait until it is convenient for the Security Desk Worker to do so.
-Any attempt to falsify residential information or access a building under another's identity may result in student conduct action.
+Any attempt to falsify residential information or access a building under another's identity may result in Student conduct action.

 SLU ID cards are the property of Saint Louis University and may be requested back at the end of the residential contract period.
-Each student is responsible for the care and maintenance of their SLU ID card.
+Each Student is responsible for the care and maintenance of their SLU ID card.
 Students must have their ID card in order to access their University meal plan.

 Students who are locked out of their room for a forgotten key may retrieve a spare key at their designated front desk.
 The spare key may be kept for 15 minutes while the permanent key is collected.
-If the spare key is not returned a core change will be conducted for the room in question.
+If the spare key is not returned a core change will be conducted for the room in question and a charge may be applied to the Student's account.